Deciding Whether You Should Rent or Buy a Condo

 Now, renting kind of looks like a steal since you’d only be responsible for first and last month's rent and, depending on the rental agreement, maybe a security deposit.

 The long-term cost of renting is basically your monthly rental price.
 In other words, it’s like betting money on a retired race horse, you won’t win, and you’ll never see that money again.
-For some this might be a pretty tough pill to swallow.
+For some this might be a pretty tough pill to swallow, but it's still tough deciding between buying a condo or renting an apartment or condo of similar value.

 It’s difficult to tell which one costs more in the long run because it pretty much boils down to preference.
 If you’re not prepared for the added and ongoing responsibilities of buying, renting might be worth the cost.
 But if you’re hoping to build equity and see a return on your investment, buying could be your best bet.